spencerkingman/spenking-music/_posts/2000-01-08-gravel-scrabble.markdown

 what are we mining for?
 crude chore

-solder in a crowded vacuum
+solder in a cloudy vacuum
 milky diodes
 slip-through photons and blind loops
 rough halogen glyph descried